zeromq/pyzmq/README.md

 ØMQ is a lightweight and fast messaging implementation.

-PyZMQ should work with libzmq ≥ 2.1.4 (including libzmq 3.2.x), and Python ≥ 2.6 (including Python 3).
+PyZMQ should work with libzmq ≥ 2.1.4 (including libzmq 3.2.x), and Python ≥ 2.6 (including Python 3), as well as PyPy.

 ## Versioning

-Current release of pyzmq is 2.2.0.1, and targets libzmq-2.2.0.
+Current release of pyzmq is 13.0, and targets libzmq-3.2.2.
 For libzmq 2.0.x, use pyzmq release 2.0.10.1 or the 2.0.x development branch.
+PyZMQ continues to support libzmq ≥ 2.1.4.

 pyzmq-2.1.11 was the last version of pyzmq to support Python 2.5, and pyzmq ≥ 2.2.0 requires Python ≥ 2.6.